 Towards, the bottom of the rankings –but still valuable to homeowners nonetheless, are Morrisons (£10,558) and Asda (£5,026).

 Lidl and Aldi, both fast growing chains with an increasing presence within the UK, have gained traction in recent years, winning price conscious consumers from their larger competitors and working hard to change the perception that cheaper products means poor quality.
 As a result, living near Aldi and Lidl can increase house prices by £1,333 and £3,926.

 If you’re moving house and are looking for a quote, Clockwork Removals offer FREE estimates, contact us today to receive yours.

-This entry was posted in Our News.
+This entry was posted in Our News, Residential Moves.
 Bookmark the permalink. ← Happy 20th Anniversary, Clockwork!
 International Focus: Moving to New Zealand →